-- The property must have a way (such as smoke alarms wired to the mains electricity supply - not battery powered) of detecting fires and for giving warning in the event of a fire or suspected fire.
+- The property must have a way (such as smoke alarms wired to the mains electricity supply, or tamper proof long-life lithium battery alarms) of detecting fires and for giving warning in the event of a fire or suspected fire.
 (The Scottish Government guidance on this is found at

 - The property must have a way to warn if carbon monoxide is present in a concentration that is dangerous for people.
 (The Scottish Government guidance on this is found at https://www.gov.scot/publications/carbon-monoxide-alarms-in-private-rented-properties-guidance/)

 Before the tenancy begins, the landlord must check whether the property meets the Repairing Standard.
 If it does not, the landlord must notify the tenant of any work that needs to be done to make the property meet the Repairing Standard - and the landlord must then get that work done (at the landlord's cost) within a reasonable time.